-Slow Cooker Carrots
+Slow Cooker Honey Glazed Carrots

-Sliced and slow cooked with velvety butter, bright lemon zest, a sprinkling of salt and a touch of sweetness from maple syrup, these taste rich & decadent but are made with lots of good-for-you ingredients.
+I’ll tell you right now, this recipe is easy enough to make for a weeknight dinner, but also special enough for a holiday spread – think Easter brunch, Thanksgiving dinner, and more!
+Sliced and slow cooked with velvety butter, bright lemon zest, a sprinkling of salt and a touch of sweetness from honey or maple syrup, these taste rich & decadent but are made with lots of wholesome ingredients.

+A few easy to find staples and a crockpot, is really all you need to make it happen.
+And the best part is that these slow cooker carrots are versatile enough to serve with almost anything.
 They pair perfectly with everything from chicken dinners to holiday turkey, grain bowls, salads, quiches, egg bakes & more (the sky’s the limit as far as I’m concerned!).

+I love using the slow cooker because it completely simplifies the process of adding veggie sides to any meal.
+And, because nearly all of my slow cooker vegetables are dump-and-go (meaning there is no pre-browning or sautéing required) the prep is fast and easy.
+Just chop, stir and go!
 As a bonus, the slow cooker takes the load off the oven and stove top, making it a fantastic option for potlucks, parties, and holiday meals.

 Process & Tips

+This easy carrot recipe truly couldn’t be simpler!
+You just chop and drop all of the ingredients into the slow cooker and let it work its magic.
 Note that you do not need to add any additional liquid other than the maple syrup and butter called for in this recipe.

 Tip: If you happen to find very thin carrots with tops on, you can remove the tops, give the carrots a scrub, and use them whole – this makes for a more elegant presentation like what you might find in a fancy farm-to-table style restaurant.

-Ingredients & Substitutions
+Key Ingredients & Testing Notes

-Carrots: If possible, look for fresh carrots that still have the green tops on.
+- Carrots: If possible, look for fresh carrots that still have the green tops on.
 I find these yield the best flavor for this recipe.
 But if you can only find baby carrots be sure to see my tips above for how to get the best results with those!

-Butter: There’s no extra liquid or water required for this recipe, the butter and maple syrup help keep the carrots moist & tender during the slow cook time.
+- Butter: There’s no extra liquid or water required for this recipe, the butter and honey or maple syrup help keep the carrots moist & tender during the slow cook time.
 You can use either traditional or vegan butter, either one will give your carrots some velvety flavor & richness.
 Be sure to use a dairy free plant-based version to keep this recipe vegan and paleo-friendly.

-Lemon zest: Adding a bit of lemon zest really helps to elevate this simple side dish into something that feels extra special.
+- Lemon zest: Adding a bit of lemon zest really helps to elevate this simple side dish into something that feels extra special.
 Using the zest without the juice brings some subtle citrus flavor without being too overpowering to the other flavors in the dish.

 This Recipe Is…